knjcode/imgdupes/README.md

 ![video_capture](video_capture.gif)
 Images by [Caltech 101] dataset that semi-deduped for demonstration.

-`imgdupes` is a command line tool for finding and deleting duplicate image files based on perceptual hash.
+`imgdupes` is a command line tool for finding and deleting duplicate and/or similar image files based on perceptual hash.
 You can delete duplicate image files with an operation similar to the [`fdupes`] command.
 It is better to pre-deduplicate identical files with [`fdupes`] in advance.